googleinterns/ddex-mead-parser/README.md

 These `.proto` schema files can be compiled to either Java or C++ classes by the `protoc`compiler (refer [here](https://github.com/protocolbuffers/protobuf/blob/master/README.md) for instruction on how to install and use the `protoc` compiler).

+More information about the generated .proto in comparison to the original XSD: [SCHEMA.md](SCHEMA.md)

 ### Converting XML Messages to Protocol Buffer
 Given an ERN or MEAD XML message, both the C++ and Java tools can be used to convert the message to Protocol Buffer. <br/>